The employee guide to Canadian payroll year-end (2025)

 Canadian Payroll Resources for Employees

-3. Employees should complete a new TD1 form and submit it to payroll if there's changes to their tax claim amounts or they want additional taxes deducted from their 2024 pay.
+2. Employees should complete a new TD1 form and submit it to payroll if there are changes to their tax claim amounts or if they want additional taxes deducted from their 2026 pay.

-4. Refer to our Payroll Year-End Guide for any Federal or Provincial tax changes you need to know about
+3. Refer to our Payroll Year-End Guide for any Federal or Provincial tax changes you need to know about.

-5. Stay up to date with any minimum wage changes for your province
+4. Stay up to date with any minimum wage changes for your province.

 Federal TD1